sorccu/smallfeat/README.md

 # smallfeat

-**smallfeat** is a tiny program to display Android's [CPU features](https://android.googlesource.com/platform/ndk/+/master/sources/android/cpufeatures/cpu-features.h) (check your NDK Programmer's Guide for details).
+**smallfeat** is a tiny program to display an Android device's [CPU features](https://android.googlesource.com/platform/ndk/+/master/sources/android/cpufeatures/cpu-features.h) (check your NDK Programmer's Guide for details).
 Mostly for curiosity purposes, but can sometimes be useful when tweaking compiler flags.

 Does not require root.